 100 Fun Things to Do in Chicago

-Are you going to travel soon to the United States and the city of Chicago is going to be one of the stops in your tourist itinerary?
-Well let me assure you that this is going to be one of the best experiences of your life, as this great city of over 9 million inhabitants is one of the tourist epicenters of all North America.
+Are you traveling to the United States soon, and is Chicago one of the stops on your itinerary?
+Well, let me assure you that this will be one of the best experiences of your life, as this great city of more than 9 million inhabitants is one of the tourist epicenters of North America.

-With these attractions and activities that I have highlighted for you, you will be able to enjoy a pretty complete look of this beautiful community and at the same time give you the opportunity to keep yourself entertained from the first moments of your trip, until that last moment when you find yourself leaving your hotel on a transfer to the Chicago airport.
+With these attractions and activities that I have highlighted for you, you will be able to enjoy a fairly complete view of this beautiful community and at the same time it will give you the opportunity to stay entertained from the first moments of your trip, until that last moment when you find yourself leaving your hotel on a transfer to Chicago airport.

-1. Participate in a guided tour of the downtown area
+1. Take a guided tour of the city center

 people walking in the garden| ©RockledgeGardens